 In addition a trade will only be SEIS qualifying if it commenced less than two years before the share issue date.

 The company must not have been controlled by another company in the period from the date of incorporation.
 This can prevent the relief being available if an 'off the shelf' company is used which has had a corporate shareholder before it is used by the SEIS business.
+However, shares issued after 6 April 2013 by 'off the shelf' companies are no longer caught if the control existed during a period where only subscriber shares had been issued, and the company had not yet begun, or begun preparations for, its trade or business.

 Are there any pitfalls I need to be aware of?